Jaylen Crim

 Jaylen Kennedy Crim (born November 2, 1998) is an American professional soccer player who plays as a forward for Turkish Super League club Trabzon.

 Personal life

 Jaylen Kennedy Crim was born in West Sacramento, California, United States on November 2, 1998.
 She attended the local River City High School.
-During her senior year in 2016, she received a scholarship to play in the college team of Saint Mary's College of California in Moraga, California, where she intented to study Kinesiology and eventually to practşce physical therapy.
+During her senior year in 2016, she received a scholarship to play in the college team of Saint Mary's College of California in Moraga, California, where she intended to study Kinesiology and eventually to practice physical therapy.
 After graduation from the high school in 2016, she enrolled in the college.

 Early years

 Inspired by her parents, Crim was at sports already when she was three years old.
 She started playing club soccer at age eight with Sacramento United, which practices at Granite Park in Sacramento, California.

 She has been a member of the varsity team at the River City High School since she was a freshman.
 Before she signed a letter of intent in February 2016, as she was a senior, to join St. Mary's tram, she played five years in the school team, scored some great goals and has won some games with her athletic ability.
 She was four year varsity letterwinner and Tri-County Conference three-time Most Valuable Player.
 She scored 40 goals in 22 matches as junior and 123 goals in 83 varsity high school games.

 During her college years at the Saint Mary's College of California between 2016 and 2019, she was a member of the college soccer women's team Gaels.
 In the four seasons, she appeared in 77 games and scored 11 goals in total.